simone-di-paolo/shopping-list/README.md

 The values, then, can be edited (by clicking again inside the item) or deleted by clicking on the delete icon.

 This exercise has been developed by following the Udemy course <a href="https://www.udemy.com/course/android-kotlin-developer/?couponCode=KEEPLEARNING">The Complete Android 14 & Kotlin Development Masterclass</a>
-with some small changes made on my side (like the edit on a new Custom Alert Dialog instead of editing directly on the Main Activity).
+with some small changes made on my side (like the edit on a new Custom Alert Dialog instead of editing directly on the Main Activity and managed a simple exception on quantity field).

 ## Screenshots